 SJC Long Island Internships and Service Learning

 At St. Joseph’s College, we understand how important experiential learning is to our students and to their future employers.
 That’s why many of our departments offer and/or require students to participate in various internships and service-learning experiences.
-These opportunities provide young individuals the chance to truly explore the meaning of our five pillars: integrity, intellectual and spiritual values, social responsibility and service.
+These opportunities provide young individuals the chance to truly explore the meaning of our five pillars: integrity, intellectual rigor, spiritual depth, social responsibility and service.

 Experiential learning can be curricular, meaning that students take credit-bearing courses that require some form of service-learning or applied-learning involvement.
 It can also be co-curricular, meaning that the involvement is non-credit bearing.